-Safeguarding of vulnerable children: ensuring there are effective arrangemen ts in place for safeguarding safeguarding safeguarding safeguarding service delivery or failure to provide protection. is enhance due to the social isola and distance measures is addition to restrictions related to school and home visits impact to a child, family and community.
-Reduced trust in the Council and partners.
-Notification of poor performance may affect the Council's current service judgements and lead to Central ion Government intervention, resulting in a higher financial cost related to improvement activity and Kevin Gordon Lara Patel, Hayley 5 Good & Karen Fuller 5 4 Maintain strong focus on good practice, performance reporting and statutory requirements, ensuring timely record keeping, compliance with procedures and acting on any poor performance indicators at an early stage.
+CA 46 LR2 of Risk of death dee or serious im children: injury to fai ensuring children or contract there are young people Reference through throw through throug otentially evastating npact to a child, amily and community. reduced trust in the Council and artners.
+Notification of coor performance hay affect the council's current ervice adgements and ead to Central fovernment tervention, esulting in a igher financial cost related to nprovement ctivity and itervention. n Lara Patel, Hayley Good & Karen Fuller Maintain strong focus on good practice, performance reporting and statutory requirements, ensuring timely record keeping, compliance with procedures and acting on any poor performance indicators at an early stage.
 Monitored weekly through CEF Performance Dashboard and Performance Management Framework.
 Daily monitoring report for ASC deputy-director with monthly scrutiny at ASC Performance Board.
 Every child known to social care services is RAG rated and face to face visits to all children open to CSC have been reinstated.
 Efficient assessment of need and risk by having strong children's 'Front door' arrangements in place, including effective MASH.
 Completion of CEF Self-evaluation report every quarter which is submitted to Ofsted at the Annual Conversation.
 Statutory safeguards continue to be upheld at both service level and with individual children Detailed updated guidance for social workers implemented to ensure all children receive home visits.
 Quality assurance framework in children's social care currently being assessed for reach, effectiveness and impact.
 Safeguarding complaints submitted to Ofsted are reviewed and investigated in a timely manner.
 Outcomes are reported to Ofsted.
 School attendance is monitored daily, attendance team staff undertaking home visits to encourage attendance, in partnership with schools Numbers of electively home educated children are monitored.
 3 15 Weekly reviews of RAG ratings.
 Multi-agency Domestic Abuse campaign county wide.
 Advice and guidance prepared for schools in readiness for anticipated phased return Preparing for recovery and learning from lockdown experiences of working with young people Discussions are taking place between officers from Children's Services and representative Headteachers to identify key considerations as schools admit all children.
 To the fore in the thinking are safeguarding, emotional wellbeing, health and safety matters.
 Work is underway to provide mental health training in schools to support returning children, via the DfE Wellbeing for Education Return programme.
 Attendance is monitored and reported by schools to the DfE daily.
 Numbers of children registered as Electively Home Educated have increased significantly.
 Mediation is underway to encourage returning to a school roll.
+Numbers are monitored and reported to DfE daily. ÷ 100+ Schools par programme are be Others are being of sectors of the sch national averages since the same pe 35%Performance frameworks are fu assurance audit th front line manage monthly rather that face-to-face visits This is being mon statutory visits are individual workers Risk reviewed -No

-Numbers are monitored and reported to DfE daily. \leftrightarrow 100+ Schools participating in the Wellbeing for Education Return programme are being supported to deliver the programme.
-Others are being encouraged to participate.
-Attendance in all sectors of the school community has been consistently above national averages.
-Numbers of EHE have increased by 19% since the same period last year.
-National increase is 35%Performance management and quality assurance frameworks are further embedded with additional quality assurance audit training having been delivered to all senior and front line managers in Aug and Sept.
-RAG ratings now reviewed monthly rather than weekly as all children are being seen via face-to-face visits to family homes, schools and placements.
-This is being monitored weekly and any late recording of statutory visits are addressed directly by team managers with individual workers.
-Risk reviewed -No changes 11/12/2020 -- --- ----------------- --- ----- --- -- ------ -- ------------------- --- ------------
+Is participating in the Wellbeing for Education Return are being supported to deliver the programme. being encouraged to participate.
+Attendance in all e school community has been consistently above rages.
+Numbers of EHE have increased by 19% me period last year.
+National increase is bance management and quality assurance are further embedded with additional quality udit training having been delivered to all senior and nagers in Aug and Sept.
+RAG ratings now reviewed er than weekly as all children are being seen via visits to family homes, schools and placements. monitored weekly and any late recording of its are addressed directly by team managers with orkers. ed -No changes 11/12/2020